The University has a central senior administrative team. They are responsible for the day-to-day management of the University.

 The Chancellor of the University is Lord Sainsbury of Turville.

-The Chancellor is elected for life as the constitutional head of the University although the role is now largely ceremonial.
-The Chancellor is elected by the Senate, which comprises all senior graduates of the University.
-In modern times, the Chancellor's principal public role has been the conferment of Honorary Degrees at an annual ceremony.
-Yet this is only a small aspect of his continuous overall involvement with the University.
+The Chancellor is elected for life as the constitutional head of the University.
+In modern times, the main public role is now largely ceremonial.
+Yet this is only a small aspect of their continuous involvement with the University.

 The Vice-Chancellor